hedonistrh/TurkishMusicGeneration/review-evaluation-metrics.md

         Idea comes from [CONVOLUTIONAL GENERATIVE ADVERSARIAL NETWORKS WITH BINARY NEURONS FOR POLYPHONIC MUSIC GENERATION](https://salu133445.github.io/bmusegan/pdf/bmusegan-ismir2018-paper.pdf) Qualified note rate (QN) computes the ratio of the number of the qualified notes (notes no shorter than three time steps, i.e., a 32th note) to the total number of notes.
 Low QN implies overly-fragmented music.

+13) **Average pitch interval (PI)**

+    Average value of the
+    interval between two consecutive pitches in semitones.
+    The output is a scalar for each sample.

+14) **Note Count**

+    The number of used notes.
+As
+    opposed to the pitch count, the note count does not contain pitch information but is a rhythm-related feature.
+The output is a scalar for each sample.

+15) **Average inter-onset-interval (IOI)**

+    To calculate the
+    inter-onset-interval in the symbolic music domain,
+    we find the time between two consecutive notes.
+The output is a scalar in seconds for each sample.

+16) **Pitch range (PR)**

+    The pitch range is calculated by
+    subtraction of the highest and lowest used pitch in semitones.
+The output is a scalar for each sample

 Now, lets look some metrics from [TUNING RECURRENT NEURAL NETWORKS WITH REINFORCEMENT LEARNING](https://github.com/hedonistrh/TurkishMusicGeneration/blob/master/2018-10-10-Literature-Review-for-Music-Generation.md#14-tuning-recurrent-neural-networks-with-reinforcement-learning) These are based on music theory rules.

 - **Notes Excessively Repeated**